27 High School Internships in NYC in 2025

 For over a century, the Apollo Theater has been a hub for cultural innovation, particularly within the African-American community.
 If you’re entering your senior year of high school and are interested in pursuing a career in the arts or entertainment, you could become a part of that history!

-This is a paid opportunity—participants earn $15 an hour—in which interns learn the technical skills of stage production through close work and training with Apollo employees.
-Over the course of the program, participants will learn about lighting design, videography, audio engineering, and production design.
+This is a paid opportunity in which interns learn the technical skills of stage production through close work and training with Apollo employees.
+Over the course of the program—which pays $16.50 an hour—participants will learn about lighting design, videography, audio engineering, and production design.

-Current high school seniors with an interest in live and recorded production will want to check out this awesome opportunity with the historic Apollo Theater in which students develop an understanding of the impact of arts administration and develop a concept for the theater’s signature summer event, Teen Takeover.
+Current high school seniors with an interest in live and recorded production will want to check out this awesome opportunity with the historic Apollo Theater in which students develop an understanding of the impact of arts administration and will learn how to develop meaningful events and programs in a theater environment.

 Application Deadline: N/A